rumkin/plant/readme.md

 ---

-Plant is WhatWG standards based web server, powered by ES2017, created with modular architecture in mind and functional design patterns on practice.
-It uses cascades (an isolated customizable contexts) to be modular, pure and less coupled.
+Plant is WhatWG standards based web server powered by ES2017, created with modular architecture and functional design patterns in mind.
+It uses cascades and contexts to be modular, pure and less coupled.

----
+Plant is transport agnostic and can work right in the browser using WebSockets or event PostMessage.

 ## Features

-- ⚡️ Faster then Express on Hello World test **15K** vs **14K** req/sec.
+- 🏎 Faster then Express: **15K** vs **14K** req/sec on Hello World test.
 - ☁️ Lightweight: **71 KiB** with comments and 28 KiB when minified.
-- 📐 WhatWG standards based.
+- 📐 Standards based: uses WhatWG URL and Headers interfaces.

+---

-# Table of Content
+## Table of Content

 * [Install](#install).
 * [Usage](#usage).